Female Infertility Overview

 Diagnosing female infertility generally involves taking a detailed medical history and performing a physical examination to investigate possible fertility issues.
 This can include hormone testing, ovarian reserve testing, ultrasound imaging, genetic testing, and diagnostic procedures (e.g. hysterosalpingography, laparoscopy, etc.).
 The information gathered from these tests will help the fertility specialist individualize the best course of treatment for each patient.

-At Main Line Fertility, we use the most cutting-edge technologies to create personalized care plans for every patient that walks through our fertility clinic doors, including those seeking help for female infertility.
+At Main Line Fertility, we use the most cutting-edge technologies to create personalized care plans for every patient who walks through our fertility clinic doors, including those seeking help for female infertility.
 We understand the emotional impacts that infertility can have on individuals and couples who wish to become parents and offer a wide range of diagnostic and treatment modalities to address all types of infertility.
-With six convenient locations throughout the Greater Philadelphia area, you’re never far from the world-class fertility care you need to take your first step to parenthood.
+Connect with Main Line Fertility today to schedule a consultation by filling out our online form or contact us directly at one of our fertility clinics in Philadelphia, Bryn Mawr, West Chester, Havertown, Reading, or Fort Washington, PA.